wp-plugins/blogvault-real-time-backup/readme.txt

 Yes.
 You can store a snapshot of your backup to your Dropbox account.

 == Changelog ==
+= 1.04 =
+* Separating the different blogVault functions into classes
+* Ability to update the blogVault Key
+* Retrieving/Updating option only on the main site of a Network install

 = 1.02 =
 * Releasing the blogVault plugin into the WordPress repository.